 Enjoy your visit to Lucerne!

 Lucerne is a majestic location brimming with life and history and is a must-visit on any Swiss travel itinerary.
-I am sure it will be one of the highlights of your trip to Switzerland.
+I am sure it will be one of the highlights of your trip to Switzerland or even to Europe.
 It is a city I am happy to visit again and again.

 With so many beautiful places to choose to visit in Switzerland Lucerne will not disappoint.